Select therapeutic use:

-Take consistently with regard to meals (absorption reduced by high-fat meals). ≥18yrs: 1 tablet once daily.
+Take consistently with regard to meals. ≥18yrs: 1 tab once daily.
 Add-on or initial therapy and not volume-depleted: initially 150mg/12.5mg; may increase after 2–4 weeks up to max 300mg/25mg.
 Replacement therapy: may be substituted for the titrated components.
 Maximum effect usually seen at 4 weeks.

 Concomitant ARBs or ACEIs in diabetes.
 Anuria.
 Sulfonamide allergy.

 Fetal toxicity may develop; discontinue if pregnancy is detected.
 Correct salt/volume depletion before starting therapy or start under close supervision.
-Moderate renal impairment (CrCl <60mL/min): avoid concomitant with ARBs or ACEIs.
-Impaired renal function: monitor serum creatinine periodically.
+Discontinue if angioedema or laryngeal edema occurs (have SC epinephrine available).
+Moderate renal impairment (CrCl <60mL/min): avoid concomitant ARBs or ACEIs.
+Monitor BP, electrolytes, and renal function periodically.
+Consider withholding or discontinuing if significant renal dysfunction develops.
 Renal artery stenosis.
-Severe CHF.
-Monitor for electrolyte disturbances.
+Severe HF.
+Post-MI.
+Diabetes.
 Hepatic dysfunction.
 Asthma.
 SLE.
 Gout.
 Acute myopia.
 Secondary acute angle-closure glaucoma.
 Neonates.
-Pregnancy (Cat.D); monitor.
+Pregnancy: avoid.
 Nursing mothers: not recommended.

-Concomitant cyclosporine, itraconazole: not recommended.
-Concomitant lithium (risk of toxicity): monitor.
-Caution with ACEIs, ARBs, NSAIDs, K+ sparing diuretics, K+ containing salt substitutes; may cause hyperkalemia.
+Avoid concomitant cyclosporine, itraconazole.
+Caution with NSAIDs, K+ supplements, K+ sparing diuretics, K+ containing salt substitutes; may cause hyperkalemia.
 Potentiates antihypertensives, possibly non-depolarizing muscle relaxants.
 May be antagonized by, and renal toxicity potentiated by NSAIDs (including COX-2 inhibitors): monitor renal function in elderly and/or volume-depleted.
+Dual inhibition of the renin-angiotensin system with ARBs or ACEIs may increase risk of hypotension, hyperkalemia, renal function changes.
+Concomitant furosemide; monitor.
 Adjust antidiabetic drugs.
+Concomitant lithium (risk of toxicity): monitor.
 Orthostatic hypotension potentiated by alcohol, CNS depressants.
-Decreased absorption by cholestyramine, colestipol resins (separate dosing by at least 4 hours).
+Decreased absorption by cholestyramine, colestipol resins (separate dosing by at least 4hrs), high fat meals.

-Dizziness, flu-like symptoms, diarrhea, cough, vertigo, asthenia, arthralgia, elevated BUN/creatinine, ALT, cholesterol, uric acid; rare: angioedema (discontinue if occurs).
+Dizziness, flu-like symptoms, diarrhea, cough, vertigo, asthenia, arthralgia, elevated BUN/creatinine, ALT, cholesterol, uric acid; rare: angioedema.